 This is a task that I loathe, with a firey passion.
 It is also something that even i have not outsourced but should.
 If you find someone with experience and that you can trust this could be a huge time saver.
 Allowing an assistant to balance your books will allow you more time to work on more profitable areas of your business.
 It may also be helpful to have someone else keep an eye on your accounts as they may see ways to improve certain aspects of your business that you may not.

-This is not something you will want undertaken by your typical Amazon freelancer.
+This is not something you will want undertaken by the typical Amazon freelancer.
 It is a task for someone with some experience and insight into what it takes to grow a business.
 However, it may be a very worthwhile investment.
 You may find new verticals to expand your business into.
 You may be able to expand your sourcing criteria, find new wholesale contacts, and it may be very profitable to have someone who is willing to help you stay accountable.
 Running an Amazon business can be lonely and it is easy to get side tracked.
 Having a coach or consultant could pay dividends.

 You have been selling on Amazon for years.
 So have I. If you are anything like me it is not often that you remove ASIN’s that you have not sold in years.
 In my opinion, this is not a huge concern but if for some reason you or an assistant need to go through your inventory it could be very helpful not to have five thousand dead ASIN’s.
 I recently started having my Amazon freelancer do this for me.
 It has made it much easier to find items I am looking for when I need to make a change or even add inventory and I am not using a third party software to do so.

 This is my favorite task to outsource.
 I despise making sure photos and product listings are accurate.
 However, I find that it is necessary at times.
 You know, when people make a listing and use a photo of a product they took on their bed.
 IT’S NOT EBAY PEOPLE!
 I sometimes find myself screaming that at the computer, literally.
-Fret not, this is an easy task you can give to your Amazon freelancer.
+Fret not, this is an easy task you can give to an Amazon freelancer.
 Let them look through products you know are not up to par and fix them.

 Find Some Way to Take Tasks Off Your Plate

 I hope this has sparked some ideas to help you grow your business by utilizing others in your business.
-Leave me a comment and let me know the best way you utilize your Amazon freelancer.
+Leave me a comment and let me know the best way you utilize an Amazon freelancer.
 If this article has inspired you to hire an Amazon freelancer, sign up to FreeeUp.
 I’ve been using them for a couple of months and their remote workers are amazing.